 CARES Act: SBA Loans and the Paycheck Protection Program

-Once in effect, this update to the PPP program will make it easier for businesses to qualify for loan forgiveness.
+This update to the PPP program makes it easier for businesses to qualify for loan forgiveness.
 Most significantly, businesses will have an extension of time in which they can use the loan funds and qualify for loan forgiveness.

 Originally, borrowers needed to use their loan within 8 weeks of receiving it, and no later than June 30th.
 This proved to be a huge challenge for most borrowers who were limited in their ability to return to regular business operations while the coronavirus pandemic continued and closure orders remained in place.